nicolastakashi/linq-to-type/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nicolastakashi/linq-to-type/badge.svg?branch=master)](https://coveralls.io/github/nicolastakashi/linq-to-type?branch=master)

+A library written entirely in typescript inspired Linq that exists in .NET.

-Is a beautiful library inspired by the Linq .NET, which allows the manipulation of data collections using the famous "Lambda Expressions" we have in C#
+Linq to type allows for the manipulation of data collections in the same way we do in C # using lambda expressions.